sdwerwed/terraform-gitlab-provider-example/README.md

 2. Create a project
 3. Create a group
 4. Specify namespace (group) for projects
-5 .Assign users to groups (and to its projects)
+5. Assign users to groups (and to its projects)
-6 .Modify their attributes
+6. Modify their attributes
+7. Destory Objects

 File description: